-Automated Messages are push notifications and/or emails that get sent to users that enter into Segments.
-They are commonly used for drip campaigns like re-engaging inactive users or welcoming new users or even events like congratulating players on reaching a certain level.
+Automated Messages are push notifications and emails that get sent to users that enter into Segments.
+They are commonly used for drip campaigns like re-engaging inactive users or welcoming new users or events like congratulating players on reaching a certain level.

 Webinar Video Guide